 Ryushin learned the martial arts and military sciences (Shinden Fujiwara Muso ryu) handed down in his family from his grandfather Dojitsu and Shingu-Betto Ariie.
 After learning shugendo (mountaineering asceticism) from his father Doyu, Ryushin then went to Kyoto where he learned esoteric Buddhism from the Buddhist monk Joukai at Sanmakuin temple.
 He also trained in martial arts at Mt.
 Kurama and was said to be master of Kuji-hiho and Onmyo-do.

 There is a strong relationship between the Taijutsu of Kukishinden Ryu and Takagi Yoshin Ryu.
-According to Takamatsu Chosui, the story of blending of Takagi Ryu Taijutsu into Kukishin Ryu (and Kukishin Ryu bojutsu into Takagi Ryu) is as follows:
+According to Takamatsu Chosui, the story of blending of Takagi Ryu Taijutsu into Kukishin Ryu is as follows:

 The untimely death of inheritor Sadataka Kuki left Kukishin Ryu without an heir.
 Therefore the eldest son of Yoshitaka Kuki, named Kihei, became the successor.
 During the time of his inheritance, Kihei's health was very poor and he was bedridden.
 Eventually he grew stronger and was able to head the ryu properly, even becoming a mountaineering ascetic and traveling far across Japan.